rahulsharmablr/tronsr-template/COMMUNITY_PLAN.md

-Describe the plan to support the community
+Once an SR always an SR.
+We have a plan to remain in the top 27 always.
+Confirming the transactions is our speciality.